-SECTION 2 - Some key activities of 2016 - 2017
+SECTION 2 - Some key activities of 2017 - 2019

-1. Revisions to the U.S. Taximeters Code
+1. U.S. Taximeters Code

-The USNWG on Taximeters submitted a proposal to revise the current Taximeters Code in NIST Handbook 44 (HB 44), "Specifications, Tolerances, and Other Technical Requirements for Weighing and Measuring Devices" in the fall of 2016.
-The purpose of that proposal is to adequately address emerging technologies used to assess charges based on time and/or distance measurements in taxi applications and to ensure that the prescribed methodologies and standards facilitate measurements that are traceable to the International System of Units (SI).
+The Taximeters Code in NIST Handbook 44 (HB 44), "Specifications, Tolerances, and Other Technical Requirements for Weighing and Measuring Devices" has been revised to adequately address emerging technologies used to assess charges based on time and/or distance measurements in taxi applications and to ensure that the prescribed methodologies and standards facilitate measurements that are traceable to the International System of Units (SI).

-Additional changes in that proposal would enable traditional-type taxi services to incorporate the use of advanced features and technology to be more competitive with the emergence of transportation systems that operate using location services (e.g., GPS and cellular networks) to supply distance measurements and software applications that are installed on the user's mobile devices as an interface between users and service providers.
+Additional changes in this revision enable traditional-type taxi services to incorporate the use of advanced features and technology to be more competitive with the emergence of transportation systems that operate using location services (e.g., GPS and cellular networks) to supply distance measurements and software applications that are installed on the user's mobile devices as an interface between users and service providers.
 Those types of systems that are now being referred to as "Transportation Network Measurement Systems," (TNMS) are provided by a number of "Transportation Network Companies" most notably of which are Uber and Lyft in the USA.

-In addition to proposed changes to the existing NIST Handbook 44 Taximeters Code, a new separate Handbook 44 Code had been proposed that would apply to those transportation network measurement systems (TNMS).
-This is a documentary standard intended to provide requirements, performance tolerances, and test procedures for use in the regulation of those types of transportation for-hire services.
-The proposal for a new Transportation Network Measurement Systems Code in Handbook 44 (HB44) was also submitted to the National Conference on Weights and Measures (NCWM) in the fall of 2016.
+In addition to changes to the NIST Handbook 44 Taximeters Code, a separate Handbook 44 Code has been implemented that applies to transportation network measurement systems (TNMS).
+This is a documentary standard that provides the requirements, performance tolerances, and test procedures for use in the regulation of those types of transportation-for-hire services.
+This was implemented in 2018.